 In addition to the monthly service charges billed for Sprint's Services, Sprint Surcharges, taxes, fees and other charges may be applied at the point of purchase or to your monthly invoice based on the type of wireless service you have and your geographical location.
 Examples include, but are not limited to:

-The Administrative Charge is applied per line, per month by Sprint to help defray various costs incurred by Sprint, including, but not limited to, charges imposed on Sprint from other telecommunications carriers and charges and fees from local telephone companies for delivery of calls from our customers to their landline customers and for certain network facilities and services we must purchase from them.
+The Administrative Charge is applied per line, per month by Sprint to help defray various costs incurred by Sprint, including, but not limited to, charges imposed on Sprint from other telecommunications carriers and charges and fees from local telephone companies for delivery of calls from our customers to theirs and for certain network facilities and services we must purchase from them.
 The Administrative Charge appears as a separate line item under Sprint Surcharges of your invoice.
 This charge is not a tax and is not an amount we are required to collect from you by law.
 The Administrative Charge and the components used to calculate this charge are subject to change from time to time.

 The Regulatory Charge is assessed per line, per month by Sprint to help defray costs of various federal, state, and local regulatory programs.
 The Regulatory Charge is not a tax and is not an amount we are required to collect from you by law.
 The Regulatory Charge and the components used to calculate this charge are subject to change from time to time.